 Step 4 b - Mush the berries - if you did not deseed them

 If you decided not to remove the seeds, then you just mush the blackberries up a bit - not completely crushed, but mostly.
 Most people seem to like large chunks of fruit but crushing them releases the natural pectin so it can thicken.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

 Step 5 - Measure out the sugar

 Depending upon which type of jelly you're making (strawberry, blackberry, raspberry, apricot, peach, grape, etc.) you will need to use a different amount of sugar, jelly and pectin.
 The precise measurements are found in each and every box of pectin sold.
-For most fruit; like berries, with the low sugar pectin, you'll need 4 cups of sugar.
+For most fruit; like berries, with the low sugar pectin, you will need 4 cups of sugar.
 With regular pectin, about 7 cups of sugar.
 Mix the dry pectin with about 1/4 cup of sugar and Keep this separate from the rest of the sugar.
-If you are not using sugar, you'll just have to stir more vigorously to prevent the pectin from clumping.
+If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.
 This helps to keep the pectin from clumping up and allows it to mix better!

 Type of jelly